joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

     "LastPage"="6"

-The difference was that the Left entry had moved the Window too far, left out of view, so it could not be seen by the user when opening as a published app or in Desktop.
+The difference was that the Left entry had moved the Window too far, left out of view, so it could not be seen by the user when opening as a published app or on a Desktop.